TritonDataCenter/manta-muskie/README.md

    then check to see that your `MANTA_USER` is indeed **not** an operator.
-2. If a test fails with an InvalidRoleTag error, whose message may say something like 'Role tag "muskie\_test\_role\_default" is invalid.', then check that you ran the acsetup script described above for the user that you're using.
+2. If a test fails with an InvalidRoleTag error, whose message may say something like 'Role tag "muskie\_test\_role\_default" is invalid.', then check that you ran `make test-ac-setup` as described above for the user that you're using.
    (Note that you may see some other muskie\_test\_role in the message.)
 3. If a test fails with a message like "Error: MUSKIE\_SALT required", then check that you've specified the three `MUSKIE_` environment variables